How to Deal with Exam Stress

 Music can also fight boredom and motivate you to continue studying for longer.
 Sticking your earphones in can help you get into the right mindset and focus on the task in hand.

 If you find yourself getting distracted and singing along to your favourite tune, check the playlists on Spotify for some mood music which can help you stay on track.
 Or when you’re finished studying and need to wind down, but on a dance track and bust some moves!

 8. Get Some Exercise

-Many students who feel the pressure of the GCSEs weighing down on them feel as if they should spend every waking minute revising but this simply isn’t true.
+… Speaking of moves…. many students who feel the pressure of the GCSEs weighing down on them feel as if they should spend every waking minute revising but this simply isn’t true.
 Sitting down for hours at a time desperately trying to revise GCSE maths can be an unproductive waste of time.

 Studies have shown that taking regular study breaks and exercising can boost brain activity and improve memory.
 Even taking a quick walk around your school will help you concentrate better when you get back to your desk.
 The fresh air boost can help you conquer any exam stress you find creeping in when you are stuck at your desk all day.